 Dear Sirs/Veterans,

-Question - If an employee [permanent worker or CL] is absent without permission on previous and post day of a national or festival holiday which falls in between, then will he be eligible to be paid for that national or paid holiday?
-Plz note absent without permission days won't be payable days for him irrespective of he has leave balance or not.
+I have a practical question regarding N & F holidays.
+The question is: If an employee (permanent worker or CL) is absent without permission on the previous and following day of a national or festival holiday that falls in between, will they be eligible to be paid for that national or festival holiday?
+Please note that days of absence without permission will not be considered as payable days for the employee, regardless of whether they have leave balance or not.

-Currently most of the industries are following the practice that if above scenario occurs then that worker won't be paid wages for national or festival holiday, logic being why should he get benefit for that day if he was absent on previous and next day also of N & F day.
-I just want more clarity on whether this is correct practice and in future there won't be any negative legal implication because of it.
+Currently, most industries follow the practice that if the above scenario occurs, the worker will not be paid wages for the national or festival holiday.
+The rationale behind this is why should the employee receive the benefit for that day if they were absent on both the preceding and succeeding day of the national or festival holiday.
+I seek clarity on whether this practice is correct and whether there could be any potential negative legal implications in the future.

 From India, Mumbai

-As per the National and Festival Holidays act, any workmen who is on the rolls of the industries as on the date of national holidays is eligible for wages.
-For Festival Holidays, condition precedent is that the worker should have been on the rolls of the industry for 30 days prior to 90 days of Holiday.
-Your conditions is not maintainable before the Inspection / authorities under the Act.
+As per the National and Festival Holidays Act, any workman who is on the rolls of the industries as of the date of national holidays is eligible for wages.
+For Festival Holidays, the condition precedent is that the worker should have been on the rolls of the industry for 30 days prior to 90 days of the holiday.
+Your condition is not maintainable before the inspection/authorities under the Act.

 From India, Madras